 Construction was repeatedly halted by financial problems, design setbacks and military commitments (not to mention the kidnapping of the king’s two sons in Spain).
-Ironically, when Chambord was finally finished after 30-odd years of work, François found his elaborate palace too draughty, preferring instead the royal apartments in Amboise and Blois.
-In the end he stayed here for just 42 days during his entire 32-year reign.
+Ironically, when Chambord was finally finished after three decades of work, François found his elaborate palace too draughty, preferring instead the royal apartments in Amboise and Blois.
+In the end he stayed here for just 72 days during his entire 32-year reign.
 A French-style formal garden opened in 2017.